Is it possible to schedule a backup less frequently?

 5. Click “Scheme” to enable automatic old backups cleanup, and click “Start Backup” to finish creating this task.

+That’s all for how to set Windows Server backup schedule weekly or monthly.
 If you have problem using Windows Server Backup to schedule less than once a day backup scheduled tasks, AOMEI Backupper is your best alternative.
 Besides, backup and restore, it also allows you to clone your server to another hard drive or SSD to protect your server.